-While structuring any investment it is necessary to adopt a holistic approach and integrate all possible legal and tax considerations in a manner that best achieves the strategic and business objectives
+While structuring any investment it is necessary to adopt a holistic approach and integrate all possible legal and tax considerations in a manner that best achieves the strategic and business objectives.

-6. Capital Markets in India
+Capital Markets in India

 Indian companies are allowed to raise capital and access financial markets through public issues of shares and other instruments within the regulatory confines of SEBI.
-Some of the permissible methods for raising capital include public issues, private investment of public equity, rights issues, preferential issues, qualified institutional placements, bonus issues, etc. The ICDR Regulations lays out the framework providing conditions and restrictions for these methods of capital raising.
+Some of the permissible methods for raising capital include public issues, private investment of public equity, rights issues, preferential issues, qualified institutional placements, bonus issues, etc. The ICDR Regulations provides conditions and restrictions for these methods of capital raising.
 The most active stock exchanges in India where companies seek to be listed and access public markets are the BSE Limited ("BSE") and the National Stock Exchange of India Limited ("NSE").

-I. Public Offerings
+A. Public Offerings